mohsennasab/HydroImpact/README.md

-# 🌊 HydroImpcat: Dam Breach Post Processing Toolkit
+# 🌊 HydroImpact: Dam Breach Post Processing Toolkit

 A Streamlit application for processing and analyzing hydrodynamic modeling outputs from HEC-RAS dam breach simulations.
 This tool automates the extraction of flood impact data for buildings, cross-sections, and points of interest.